Why Temperature-0 LLM Inference Still Isn’t Deterministic

 - After argmax: results are binary (black or white)

-Therefore, a 0.000001 numerical error can lead to:
+So a 0.000001 numerical difference can lead to:

 - 100% different token selection